yandaichn/yandaichn.github.io/_pages/about.md

 I am interested in machine learning theory, especially multi-armed bandits and reinforcement learning.

 ### About My Name
 Dai (戴) is my surname, while Yan (言) is my given name.
 In Chinese, the surnames come *before* the given names.
-DAI Yan is also my preferred name.
+DAI Yan is also my preferred name ordering.